brutasse/django-geoportail/docs/source/templates.rst

   the ``opacity`` parameter of the KML tag.
 Default: 1.

 * ``width``: the width of the stroke, in pixels.
 Default: 2.

+.. note:: On focus

+    If you add several KML/GPX features to the map, make sure the ``focus`` parameter is set to 1 only once.
+If not, the map rendering can become unpredictable.